 "The other window of opportunity is patients who have precancerous lesions, such as cysts ... if these are found and the patients undergo surveillance, then we can prevent them from becoming cancerous."

 Md, PhD, MBA

-Welcome to the Pancreatic Cyst and Cancer Early Detection Center (PCC-EDC)!
-The PCC-EDC is located in Indianapolis, Indiana and is a part of IU Health and the IU School of Medicine.
+The Pancreatic Cyst and Cancer Early Detection Center (PCC-EDC) is located in Indianapolis, Indiana and is a part of IU Health and the IU School of Medicine.

 - Pancreatic adenocarcinoma (pancreatic cancer) is the fourth leading cause of cancer-related deaths in the United States (US), with mortality nearly equal to incidence.

 - Less than 5% of patients survive five years from the time of diagnosis.